ashinde910/tesr2/README.md

-my new file. please check.
+my new test file. please check. it is not working.